Opening Night (Smash): Production

 There were several star cameos in the episode.
 Actress/comedian Rosie O'Donnell played herself as one of Bombshell's audience members.
 Songwriters Marc Shaiman and Scott Wittman (who also write songs for and are executive producers of Smash) played themselves, also in attendance to see Bombshell.
 Shaiman is also drafted by Ivy to play piano for the performance of "That's Life".
 Emory Cohen reprised his role as Julia's son Leo, even though he had been let go from the cast after the first season.

 There were two songs featured in the episode, one original (a reprise) and one cover ("That's Life", mostly popularized by Frank Sinatra).
 The show's in-house songwriters Marc Shaiman and Scott Wittman wrote the reprised "Don't Forget Me" (sung by Megan Hilty).
 "That's Life" was sung by Katharine McPhee and Hilty.

 "That's Life" was released as a single the same week the episode aired.
 "Don't Forget Me" with McPhee's vocals is currently available on the cast album Bombshell.

 Critical reception

-Michael Slezak of TVLine.com said of the episode, "Without a doubt, though, this was Smash‘s very best episode this season — even with Leo back in the mix!"
+Michael Slezak of TVLine said of the episode, "Without a doubt, though, this was Smash‘s very best episode this season — even with Leo back in the mix!"